The Most Beautiful Places in Illinois Feature Waterfalls, Stunning Vistas, and Wildflowers

 Oglesby

-Attracting far fewer crowds than the 2.5 million souls who file into nearby Starved Rock State Park every year, this unassuming but equally awe-inspiring state park offers an array of canyons, icy waterfalls, snow dusted prairies, beautiful rock formations, and forested hiking.
-Snowshoeing and cross-country skiing trails continue to dazzle the senses while providing way more space for pandemic-friendly social distancing.
+Attracting far fewer crowds than the 2.5 million souls who file into nearby Starved Rock State Park every year, this unassuming but equally awe-inspiring state park offers an array of canyons, cascading waterfalls, pristine prairies, beautiful rock formations, and forested hiking.
+Snowshoeing and cross-country skiing trails, popular in the winter, have thawed in time for spring and summer hiking.

 Peoria